rust-trust/event-listener-substrate/readme.md

 ## Why?

-Ideally, we should avoid running iterators and loops on the on-chain data stored in the blockchain runtime or contracts.
+Ideally, we should avoid running iterators and loops on the on-chain data stored in a blockchain runtime or contracts.
 The chain should store the minimum amount of data which is needed for conflict resolution.
 Everything else can and should be stored off-chain with it's hash on the chain.
 In cases where on-chain data is stored in lists or maps and needs to be shown in a list on a UI, an event based approach can be used.

-This listener listens to all Substrate runtime events using the web-socket connection, parses each event based on custom rules and then stores them into one or more data stores.
-This way, an off-chain storage can be primed using the blockchain events which can be queried and shown from a frontend easily.
+This app listens to all Substrate runtime events using the web-socket connection, parses each event based on custom rules and then stores them into one or more data stores.
+This way, an off-chain storage can be primed using the blockchain events which can be queried and shown on a frontend easily.

 ## Usage